ShivamSaluja/Extract-Transform-Load/README.md

 Step 11: Load the file weatherdatatr.txt obtained after execution the bash script extractData(Step 5) in the above table.

 mysql> LOAD DATA LOCAL INFILE '/Users/shivamsaluja/Documents/weatherDataProject/weatherdataTr.txt' INTO TABLE wRecord COLUMNS TERMINATED BY '\t';

+Step 12: For drawing graphs install  following:

+12 .1: Apache web server
+12.2: PHP

+Step 13: Establish the connection with MySQL Database using the hostname, username, password and database name.

+Step 14: Execute the query to get the list of Pin Codes from DB and store them in a variable.

+Step 15: Iterate over the result set to build an array of maps where each map consists of two keys namely: label and value.
+The label stores the Pin Code and value contains the temperature of the city.

+Step 16: Encode the array of maps into JSON and then output the encoded JSON.
+(If JSON is something new for you, then we would recommend you to read about it here.)

+The integrated code of steps 12 to 16 is stored in a file named: chart_data.php at DocumentRoot.

+Step 17: Download FusionCharts from (http://www.fusioncharts.com/download/) and copy the required JavaScript files under js folder in DocumentRoot.

+Step 18: Download jQuery 2.x  from (http://jquery.com/download/) and copy it under the above-created js folder.

+Step 19: A chat with name chat_sample.html is created (refer to the file chat_sample.html in repository).

+Step 20: Fetch the required data from the server via an Ajax call using jQuery.

+Step 21: After retrieving the data from the server, initialize the FusionCharts object with the chart properties and chart data.

+The code for steps 20 and 21 in in file app.js

+Now load the HTML in the browser using the URL: http://localhost/chart_sample.html and you will get the chart GraphofPinCodeVsTemp.png.